ratschlab/immunopepper/README.md

 - `--normalizer-normal-libsize`: Default = median of the libsize.
 Custom normalization factor for the normal libsize.
 Normalization is used to make all the samples comparable and correct for possible biases in data acquisition. #TODO: explain formula?

 *Optional general output files parameters*: Parameters for the files that are output by the software regardless of the filtering method.
 - `--output-count`: Default = ''.
-Path where the intermediate numbers of kmers remaining after each filtering step will be written.
+Path and name where the intermediate numbers of kmers remaining after each filtering step will be written.
 If selected, a file will be written containing the number of kmers present after each filtering step.
 It might slow down the computations.
 However, it is useful if there is an interest on intermediate filtering steps.
 The output can be seen in number ### of output section. #TODO: add number and output link
 - `--tag-normals`: Default = ''.
 Name for the normal cohort used for filtering.
 Needed when there are various normal cohorts.
 It will be added to the final output name in order to identify against what normal cohort were the samples filtered.
 - `--tag-prefix`: Default = ''.
 Prefix used for the output files.
 It is recommended when there are different conditions being studied.

-<<<<<<< HEAD
 *Optional parameters for normal samples filtering*: Parameters to perform the step 2 of the normal filtering pipeline.
 - `--path-normal-matrix-segm`: Default = None.
 Path to the matrix of segment expression of kmers in normal samples.
 This corresponds to output 5 of [output, mode build](#output-files)
 - `--path-normal-matrix-edge`: Default = None.
 Path to the matrix of junction expression of kmers in normal samples.
 This corresponds to output 6 of [output, mode build](#output-files)